-Six hundred Holocaust survivors gathered together to sing “Chai,” made famous by legendary Israeli artist Ofra Haza, ahead of Israel’s Holocaust Remembrance Day.
+Six hundred Holocaust survivors gathered together last year to sing “Chai,” made famous by legendary Israeli artist Ofra Haza, ahead of Israel’s Holocaust Remembrance Day.

-The Beit Avi Chai cultural center, together with Koolulam (a musical social initiative project) and Zikaron BaSalon (“Memories in the Living Room,” referring to annual private gatherings in peoples’ homes where the Holocaust is discussed), recently organized one of the most moving mass Holocaust memorial gatherings ever to be held in Israel.
+The Beit Avi Chai cultural center, together with Koolulam (a musical social initiative project) and Zikaron BaSalon (“Memories in the Living Room,” referring to annual private gatherings in peoples’ homes where the Holocaust is discussed), had organized one of the most moving mass Holocaust memorial gatherings ever to be held in Israel.

 Manor noted that the words were written as an expression of defiance and victory directed at those who made every attempt to destroy the Jewish People.
 Indeed, the song proudly declares that the Jewish people are very much alive: “This is the song that our grandfather sang yesterday to our father, and today, I am able to sing it.”

 They described their memories of the horrors – and survival.
 Many family members arrived from all over the country and even from abroad to join their grandparents and great-grandparents in this special event.

 “By uniting in song, we celebrate not only the miracle of survival, but the next generations of those who have been born and who are, together, continuing the great miracle of the Jewish People in the Jewish State.
 We draw great hope and inspiration from them – and will never forget their strength and victory.
 The Jewish people are one nation that beats with one heart, and there is no greater expression of this than our unity,” he said.

 Do You Love Israel?
-Show Your Support!
+Make a Donation to Show Your Support!

-Donate to vital charities that protect Israelis and help educate and inspire millions around the world to support Israel too!
+Donate to vital charities that protect Israelis and help inspire millions around the world to support Israel too!

-Now more than ever, Israel needs your help to fight the battle of public opinion.
+Now more than ever, Israel needs your help to fight - and win - the battle of public opinion.